 Assessing your risk factors and symptoms for hyperthyroidism is an important first step.
 Here are some important factors that raise the possibility that you may be hyperthyroid:

-- A personal or family history of thyroid or autoimmune disease
+A family or personal history of autoimmune disease

 Note that testing for hyperthyroidism is not included in routine physicals or blood work.
 You will need to request an evaluation from your practitioner.